 “The new wendy house is fantastic and provides the children with a place to explore different rolesand engage in imaginative play.
 The children love it and it is in constant use.”

 Law Primary School also received a donation of £250 from the award-winning homebuilder, in support of its annual, community Spring Fair, as well as over £370 worth of equipment – including foam javelins and gold medals – for its recent school Sports Day.
+And such funds, as petty they might seem to philantrophists, mean a lot to the students in need of it and go a long way in reducing their financial burden.
+Heritage RESP reviews have some great insights on how they help alleviate students’ lives by supporting them financially.

 Shona Smith, from the PTA at Law Primary School, said: “The Spring Fair was a roaring success and we had a fantastic day.
 The sun shone and it was busy from start to finish.

-“We are delighted that so far we have made over £6000 from the event and would like to thank CALA very much again for the funds, which we put towards the marquees and activities.
+“We are delighted that so far we have made over £6000 from the event and would like to thank CALA very much again for the funds, which we put towards the marquees and activities”.

 “The ‘Going For Gold’ kit for our Sports Day was also a fantastic addition to the activity.
 It was really well-received by the pupils and used for many fun games on the day.”